You know you need to train your employees: that much is clear. But, what about everything that comes after? It might be clear as mud.

 - First, define your overarching organizational goals.
 Because learning must support business objectives, you can’t develop an effective learning strategy unless you’re clear on your organizational goals

 - Next, break down each of those goals into smaller milestones.
 For instance, if you wish to expand marketing activity by 30% over the next year, specify how it will happen: Online Advertising; Search engine marketing (SEM); Direct-to-consumer calls; Email marketing

 - Then, create corporate learning objectives that align with each of those milestones.
 If SEM is a core plank of your business goal, then define learning objectives to upskill your sales teams with those skills.
 Perhaps building in-house Search Engine Optimization (SEO) capabilities might be a consideration.
 If, on the other hand, your company goal is providing better customer service, you can break down some of the contributing factors to help get you there.
 Corporate learning that includes soft skills and product training might be a good place to start.

 Step Two: Decide on Delivery

-Take the time to consider your audience and how they’ll respond to the information you’re offering.
-The way you deliver your training could mean the difference between confusion and clarity.
+The right choice of corporate learning platforms too, such as a Learning Management System (LMS) or Content Management System (CMS), must be the focus of this step in the process.
+Finally, do take the time to consider your audience and how they’ll respond to the information you’re offering.
+The way you deliver your training programs could mean the difference between confusion and clarity.

 Step Three: Reinforce and Encourage

-You don’t need to wait until you’re ready to overhaul your eLearning to start implementing a good strategy.
+You don’t need to wait until you’re ready to overhaul your learning to start implementing highly effective learning programs.
 Changing the way your entire organization approaches training will take time, but it can start today.
-By planning your strategy around the way your employees think and work, you’ll have a clearer vision of where you are and where you want to go next.
+By planning your strategy around the way your employees think and work, and then designing corporate learning programs around that strategy, you’ll have a strategic vision of where you are and where you want to go next.